Medical School

 As you advance to your upper-level years, you will finally begin clinical rotations at hospitals.
 It is important to remember that a hospital is a public setting where patients come to receive treatment.
 Therefore, as long as you are conducting clinical rotations there, it is essential to maintain the proper professional demeanor expected of a member of society.
 Patients are cooperating with you so that you can become doctors, so please conduct yourself with a sense of gratitude.When studying actual clinical cases, your learning efficiency will improve if you approach them while reviewing the concepts you have acquired in clinical medicine.
 Furthermore, real-world clinical cases are complex systems where various medical conditions interact with one another, and where a patient’s social background and values influence treatment—they rarely follow textbook scenarios exactly.For the most part, it is only through hands-on training that you can truly grasp examination techniques, diagnostic and surgical procedures, and the use of medical equipment and devices.
 Furthermore, it is important to recognize that a hospital functions not solely through the efforts of physicians, but through collaboration with various professionals across different departments.
 Hospitals are filled with resources to help you become a doctor; by adopting a mindset of actively seeking experience rather than merely observing, the depth and value of your clinical training will be entirely different.

 The fundamental principle that physicians treat patients with respect has remained unchanged since ancient times, but medicine and healthcare have constantly evolved in response to the circumstances of each era.
-Physicians must also be sensitive to societal trends and changes.
+Physicians must also be sensitive to social conditions and changes.
 I believe that today’s society has changed significantly since my student days.
-These changes include the accelerating aging of the population, declining birth rates, and population decline in developed nations; the impact of the pandemic; the rapid advancement of IT technology; climate change; and the deterioration of the international situation.Under these circumstances, medicine and healthcare are expected to be significantly affected, and we anticipate that various new challenges will arise, requiring us to respond.
+These changes include the accelerating aging of the population, declining birth rates, and population decline in developed nations; the impact of the pandemic; the rapid advancement of IT technology; climate change; and the deterioration of the international situation.Under these circumstances, medicine and healthcare are expected to be significantly affected, and we anticipate that various new challenges will arise that require our response.
 To solve these problems, it is essential that you—with your fresh perspectives and flexible thinking—grow as future physicians and play active roles in the fields of clinical practice, research, and education.
-Above all, the foundational knowledge you acquire in the School of Medicine is crucial for your future success.
+Above all, the foundational knowledge you acquire Medical Course is crucial for your future success.
 I sincerely hope that your time as students will be fulfilling.

 The general education curriculum is designed to foster a deep understanding of “people” and “learning” itself, providing students with a solid foundation for future specialization.
-In the specialized courses, we offer an educational program that bridges nursing theory and fundamentals with practical application, enabling students to master nursing science—often referred to as the “science of practice.”The curriculum is comprehensive, incorporating lectures not only from faculty members in the Department of Nursing but also from faculty in the Department of Medicine, as well as from physicians engaged in cutting-edge medical care at the university hospital and highly specialized nurses.
+In the specialized courses, we offer an educational program that bridges nursing theory and fundamentals with practical application, enabling students to master nursing—often referred to as the “science of practice.”The curriculum is comprehensive, incorporating lectures not only from Nursing Course faculty but also from Medical Course faculty, as well as physicians and highly specialized nurses engaged in cutting-edge medical care Medical School Hospital.

-The university hospital is located on the same campus, providing students with opportunities to experience clinical settings from their early years.
-Through collaboration between the academic department and the clinical setting, we deliver a dynamic educational program grounded in the latest medical and nursing research.
-Above all, many graduates of the Nursing Department are employed in the Nursing Division of the university hospital, where they warmly support and mentor current nursing students.
+Medical School HospitalMedical SchoolMedical School Hospital are located on the same campus, providing students with opportunities to engage with clinical settings from their early years.
+Through collaboration between academic departments and clinical units, we deliver a dynamic educational program grounded in the latest medical and nursing research.
+Above all, many graduates Nursing Course are employed Medical School Hospital the Nursing CourseMedical School Hospital, where they warmly support and mentor Nursing Course.

 In the local community, students participate in clinical rotations in mountainous and rural areas as well as in home-based medical and nursing settings.
 Additionally, through the “Family Medicine Dojo” run by the Department of Family Medicine, students interact with local residents, patients, and healthcare professionals who support community healthcare, allowing them to learn practical community medicine alongside their fellow medical students.

-The Department of Nursing aims to cultivate nursing professionals who possess not only the specialized knowledge required for nursing, but also the ability to adapt flexibly to and overcome the changes and challenges of a rapidly evolving society and healthcare landscape, and to move forward into the future.
+Nursing Course aims to develop nursing professionals who are equipped not only with the specialized knowledge required for nursing, but also with the ability to flexibly adapt to and overcome the changes and challenges of a rapidly evolving society and healthcare landscape, and to move forward into the future.

-Kuniko Tada, Chair of the Department of Nursing
+Kuniko Tada, Director of the Nursing Course Program

 Purpose

-Through systematic and intensive education covering a broad range of medical science knowledge, this Medical Science Program aims to train researchers and educators in the field of medical science who possess highly specialized knowledge and skills, and to cultivate professionals capable of comprehensively addressing various social issues based on medical science.
+Medical Science Program, we aim to train researchers and educators in the field of medical science who possess highly specialized knowledge and skills by providing systematic and intensive education covering a broad range of medical science topics.
+Furthermore, we seek to cultivate professionals capable of comprehensively addressing various social issues based on medical science.

 Healthcare professionals are expected to support the public’s right to lead healthy and culturally fulfilling lives.
-In the Nursing Program, guided by Kochi University’s educational philosophy, we emphasize a “practical, field-oriented approach.”
-We cultivate well-rounded individuals equipped with problem-solving skills grounded in the social skills required of members of society.Furthermore, while aiming to promote health—the most vital aspect of human life—in both medical settings and daily life, we strive to develop logical and creative nursing practitioners, nursing educators, and nursing administrators who possess highly specialized knowledge and skills to provide comprehensive support from the perspective of the individual.
+In line with Kochi University’s educational philosophy, Nursing Science Program emphasizes a “practical, field-oriented approach” and cultivates well-rounded professionals equipped with problem-solving skills grounded in the social skills required of members of society.Furthermore, while aiming to promote health—the most vital aspect of human life—in both medical settings and daily life, we strive to develop logical and creative nursing practitioners, nursing educators, and nursing administrators who possess highly specialized knowledge and skills to provide comprehensive support from the perspective of the individual.

 Researcher Profiles